Iran says it successfully launched a satellite in its program criticized by West over missile fears

 TEHRAN, Iran — (AP) — Iran launched a satellite into space Saturday with a rocket built by the country's paramilitary Revolutionary Guard, state-run media reported, the latest for a program the West fears helps Tehran advance its ballistic missile program.

 Iran described the launch as a success, which would be the second such launch to put a satellite into orbit with the rocket.
-There was no immediate independent confirmation of the launch's success, nor did Iranian authorities immediately provide footage or other details.
+There was no immediate independent confirmation of the launch’s success.

+Footage later released by Iranian media showed the rocket blast off from a mobile launcher.
+The video suggested the launch happened at the Guard’s launch pad on the outskirts of the city of Shahroud, some 350 kilometers (215 miles) east of the capital, Tehran.

 The launch comes amid heightened tensions gripping the wider Middle East over the ongoing Israel-Hamas war in the Gaza Strip, during which Tehran launched an unprecedented direct missile-and-drone attack on Israel.
 Meanwhile, Iran continues to enrich uranium to nearly weapons-grade levels, raising concerns among nonproliferation experts about Tehran's program.